-We are dog friendly, serving food 7 days a week (details and menu can be found on the Mission Pizza tab) and we have an event space that is not yet up and running.
-For enquiries please email general manager on will(at)lefthandedgiant.com.
+We are dog friendly, serving food 7 days a week (details and menu can be found on the Mission Pizza tab) and we have an event space that is available for hire.
+For enquiries please email events(at)lefthandedgiant.com.

 So we’ve bought all the kit we need to make beer.
 Brewhouse, FV’s/CT’s, pumps, heat exchangers and bottling line.
 All we need to do now is wait for it all to arrive and plug it in!
 Happy days!
 What, wait..we need a different type of power supply?
 And drained flooring?
 And a glycol cooling system?
 And permission for all this from the landlord?
 Aw jeez…